-TOSCA [10] is a cloud application modeling standard which allows to automate the deployment and management of applications.
-The structure of a TOSCA application is characterized by descriptions of application's components with corresponding connectivity information, modeled as a directed, attributed graph which is not necessarily connected.
+TOSCA [12] is a cloud application modeling standard which allows to automate the deployment and management of applications.
+The structure of a TOSCA application is characterized by descriptions of its components with corresponding connectivity information, modeled as a directed, attributed, and not necessarily connected graph.
 In TOSCA terminology the entire application model is called a Service Template, whereas the connectivity information is a subpart of it and referred to as a Topology Template.
 The management information in TOSCA terms is called Management Plans.
-This information is necessary for execution and management of applications throughout their lifecycle and can be represented, e.g., in a form of BPEL [18] or BPMN [19] models.
+This information is necessary for execution and management of applications throughout their lifecycle and can be represented, e.g., as BPEL [20] or BPMN [21] models.
+A simplified TOSCA topology of a Python cloud service [5] is shown in Figure 5.
+It consists of several nodes representing software components which are connected with directed edges describing the relationships among them.